danielwnn/GCP-Hackathon/001-AIandMLOps/Challenge-5/README.md

 ## Objectives
 In this challenge, you will learn how to:
-- Package an application into a container image
+- Package an application into a container image using Cloud Build
 - Upload the image to Container Registry
 - Create a GKE cluster
 - Deploy the app to the cluster